lleiou/Cornell-Hackathon-2016/README.md

 Users could see the result in a module with google map, which shows users’ location and suggested hospitals at the same time.

 We are also looking forward to develop a similar iOS/Android app, which is more convenient to use.

+####About Team:
+Team name: Totto

+Team members:Ao Liu, Aoyuan Liao, Duanhong Gao, Jingwei Li, Wen Ren, Yanran Wang.
+We all are Master students from Statistics department of Columbia University, expected to graduate at Dec.
+2016.